Cameo

 Share

-The Cameo Cinema boasts three screens, each dedicated to showcasing arthouse films.
-It also offers a bar that can be utilized for private screenings or special showings for cast and crew members.
-With the exception of Screen 3, all screens at The Cameo offer wheelchair access, ensuring inclusivity for all moviegoers.
-Additionally, adapted toilets are available on the premises to accommodate individuals with special needs.
+Edinburgh's first arthouse cinema boasts three screens, each dedicated to showcasing arthouse films.
+It also offers a cosy art deco inspired bar offering bar food.
+This can be used for private screenings or special showings for cast and crew members.

-For those arriving by train, Haymarket Train Station is conveniently located within a 15-minute walk from the cinema, while Waverley Station is approximately a 30-minute walk away.
+For those arriving by train, Haymarket train station is conveniently located within a 15-minute walk from the cinema, while Waverley Station is approximately a 30-minute walk away.

 Key Information